-We are proud to be a collaborative endeavor at FIU demonstrating extraordinary success in providing unique learning opportunities, pioneering research and engagement.
-Founded in 2018, we combined two decades of experience to engage the forensic science and criminal justice industries from the crime scene to the courtroom.
+We are proud to be a collaborative endeavor at FIU demonstrating extraordinary success in providing unique training and learning opportunities, pioneering research and engagement.
+Founded in 2018, we combined two decades of experience to connect the forensic science and criminal justice industries from the crime scene to the courtroom.
 Learn more about our history.

 • 1974Undergraduate forensic science program established

-• 1997Florida Board of Governors approves the International Forensic Research Institute, the first academic forensic science center in Florida
+• 1997Florida Board of Governors approves the International Forensic Research Institute (IFRI), the first academic forensic science center in Florida

 • 1998First Master’s of Science degree in Forensic Science offered in Florida